Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Introduction

+We want to go beyond that, with very simple and cheap numerical schemes that are potentially arbitrary high order and run at CFL $=1$, with an accuracy that is independent of the relaxation parameter $\varepsilon$.
 The format of the paper is as follows.
 We first introduce the general method which amounts to describe the discretisation of $\Lambda \dpar{\BF}{x}$ and a time discretisation.
-The scheme resulting from this discretization is fully implicit.
-The next step is to show that, thanks to the operator $\P$, we can make it explicit.
+We take into account the source term.
+The scheme resulting from this discretisation is fully implicit.
+The next step is to show that, thanks to the operator $\P$, and using a particular time discretisation, we can make it \revA{computationally} explicit, and high order accurate, independently of the parameter $\varepsilon$.
 Several choices of $\Lambda$ and Maxwellians $\M$ are described.
 We also address the question of the non linear stabilisation of the method when discontinuities appear.
 Several numerical examples, covering scalar and system cases, are then proposed to show the relevance of the method.
 The accuracy is checked for the scalar case.